Skip to main content Skip to complementary content

 minikube delete --profile QlikDE

-This will remove the minikube instance and all its associated files.
+This removes the minikube instance and all its associated files.

 Did this page help you?